tnakamot/json-parser/src/paradox/types.md

 # Types

-@extref[JSONValue](javadoc:value/JSONValue.html) is an abstract class and the realization of JSON value is done by child classes.
-The type of the JSON value can be obtained by calling
+@extref[JSONValue](javadoc:value/JSONValue.html) is an abstract class, and child classes represent actual JSON values.
+Call
-@extref[type()](javadoc:value/JSONValue.html#type()).
-Depending on the returned type, the instance of @extref[JSONValue](javadoc:value/JSONValue.html) can be safely casted in a dedicated class.
-The table below shows the correspondence between the type and the class.
+@extref[type()](javadoc:value/JSONValue.html#type()) to get the type of the JSON value you have.
+The returned type tells you to which dedicated class you can cast the instance of @extref[JSONValue](javadoc:value/JSONValue.html) safely.
+The table below shows the correspondence between the type returned by @extref[type()](javadoc:value/JSONValue.html#type()) and the class which you can cast to.

 | Type                                                       | Class                                                          |
 | ---------------------------------------------------------- | -------------------------------------------------------------- |